Cleanliness and log-characteristic cycles for vector bundles with flat connections: Introduction

 There are several essential difficulties we need to overcome.

-(a) The theory of logarithmic $\calD$-modules is \emph{not} entirely classical.
-For one thing, the pushforward of $M$ from $U$ to $X$ may not be $\calD_X^\log$-coherent.
-(The trouble comes from the piece with regular singularities; see \ref{C:not-coherent}.)
-For another, we do not have the log-holonomicity (since we do not even have coherence at first place) and Bernstein inequality.
-To get around this issue, we define log-holonomicity and log-characteristic cycles to be the ``limit" over all finitely generated $\calD_X^\log$-submodules.
-We prove by a trick of Bernstein that holonomicity implies log-holonomicity (in the above sense).
-Then we show that the log-variant of Kashiwara-Dubson formula works just as the usual one, but using the new log-characteristic cycles.
+(a) The theory of logarithmic $\calD$-modules is \emph{very different} from the classical theory of nonlogarithmic $\calD$-modules.
+For one thing, if we view the vector bundle $M$ (with a flat connection) over $U$ as a quasi-coherent sheaf $j_*M$ over $X$ ($j: U\to X$ being the natural immersion), it is coherent as a $\calD_X$-module but it may \emph{not} be $\calD_X^\log$-coherent.
+In some sense, the trouble comes from the piece with regular singularities; see Caution~\ref{C:not-coherent}.
+Therefore, we cannot apply the classical definition of the characteristic cycle directly.
+For another, we do not have the log-holonomicity (since we do not even have the coherence at the first place) and Bernstein inequality (see Caution~\ref{C:no-Berntein-inequality}).
+To get around the first issue, we are forced to brutally define the log-characteristic cycle to be the ``limit" over all finitely generated $\calD_X^\log$-submodules.
+It is then not clear apriori that such a definition would give anything reasonable to work with.
+But we prove, using a trick of Bernstein, that holonomicity implies log-holonomicity (in the sense that the dimension of the log-characteristic cycle is less than or equal to $\dim X$; note that, without Bernstein inequality, we do not expect an equality of dimension here).
+What made the situation even worse is that, unfortunately, we cannot establish the log-variant of Kashiwara-Dubson formula using the new log-characteristic cycle for a rather technical reason.
+However, when $M$ is clean and all irregularities are positive, such a formula holds; this explains why we had the assumption earlier.

-(b) Kato worked with line bundles, where one can choose a generator of the line bundle and everything may be written down explicitly.
-When working with higher rank vector bundles, one has to use the full power of the theory of differential modules, developed by Kedlaya and the author \cite{kedlaya-xiao, kedlaya-sabbah1, xiao-refined}.
-We prove that the descriptions of cleanness satisfies $(1) \Rightarrow(2) \Rightarrow (3)\Rightarrow(4)$.
-(We also point out that the first two implications are strict, but $(2)\Leftrightarrow(3)$ at those points which are intersections of exactly $n$ irreducible components of $D$.
-See Remark~\ref{R:clean=>numerical}.)
+(b) Kato \cite{kato-d-mod} was working with line bundles, where one can choose a generator of the line bundle {\it Zariski locally} and everything may be explicitly written down.
+When we work with higher rank vector bundles in this paper, we already need the full power of the theory of differential modules, developed by Kedlaya and the author \cite{kedlaya-xiao, kedlaya-sabbah1, xiao-refined}, to be able to give a description of the differential module over the \emph{formal completion at each closed point}; thus we may not glue the description at various closed points.
+To be able to patch up the result globally, we will start with a conjectural definition of the log-characteristic variety using some global data, and check that this definition agrees with the actual log-characteristic cycle at each closed point.